By Bruce Hennes, CEO, Hennes Communications

-DO be sure to look at the television news programs and pundit shows.
+DO be sure to look at how people are interviewing virtually on television news programs and pundit shows.
 Especially these days, so many more of those interviews are taking place with people in their home offices rather than in the TV studios.
 Turn the sound off so you concentrate on the “performance,” (what you’re looking at) rather than what’s being said.
 Notice, too, who’s making eye contact with you and who isn’t.

 DO be aware of what’s behind you.
 A simple background is always best.
-A neat, but busy bookshelf can work or perhaps some art work, too, are OK.
+A neat, but busy bookshelf can work (though do be careful you don’t have any controversial book titles in view) or perhaps some art work, too, are OK.
 But clutter is just that.
 Zoom, by the way, offers a way to change the background, though if you’re using one of their backgrounds be sure not to make any sudden movements, otherwise portions of your face or body will pixelate in an unflattering manner (see below for more information).

 DO be aware of your body posture.
 Sit up straight !
 And don’t forget to smile, or at the very least, look pleasant.